dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 The next option is to use native execution driver API that Docker natively provides.
-However as of today there are only a couple of drivers implemented for Docker, One is libcontainer that is meant to be run on Linux which utilized the Linux kernel features to provide operating system level virtualization.
+However as of today there are only a couple of drivers implemented for Docker and they are mostly for Linux only.

+The default for Linux is libcontainer which utilizes the Linux kernel features to provide operating system level virtualization.

 This would be also the method you would you if you would run a Linux on a virtual machine.
 The key point here to remember is that dependeing on the driver operating system level virtualization only allowes you to run guest operatyng systems the same